radxa-pkg/radxa-overlays/README.md

 make -j$(nproc)
 ```

-Please be aware this only build a subset of overlays, and any overlays that depend on vendor headers will fail.
-This is because the Makefile is intended to find overlays that are incompatible with upstream kernel.
+Please be aware this only builds a subset of overlays, and any overlays that depend on vendor headers will fail.
+This is because the Makefile is intended to find overlays that are incompatible with the upstream kernel.

 To delete built overlays, run the following command: